-If you were asked the question, "what would happen if you placed a metal into water?" you would probably answer, "nothing" or "it would sink".
+If you were asked the question, "What would happen if you placed a metal into water?" you might expect the answer to be "Nothing" or "It would sink".

-Normally your answer would be correct, because most metals do not react with water and are quite dense so would sink, but as always in chemistry there are some exceptions to the rules - The Alkali Metals.
+Normally, your answer would be correct because most metals do not react with water and are quite dense, and so would sink.
+But as always in chemistry, there are some exceptions to the rules - the alkali metals.

-The alkali metals are found in group one of the periodic table (the pink column in the periodic table below).
-All the alkali metals are stored in oil or an unreactive gas such as argon to prevent them reacting with the moisture in the air.
+The alkali metals are found in Group 1 of the Periodic Table (the pink column in the Periodic Table below).
+All the alkali metals are stored in oil or an unreactive gas such as argon to prevent them from reacting with the moisture in the air.

 They react very strongly with water to produce hydrogen gas and an alkali (metal hydroxide).
 This is shown in the equation below:

 This reaction is very vigorous and usually involves lots of smoke, flames and can even involve explosions.
-The metals become more reactive as you travel down group one, so we will start at the top of group one with Lithium.
+The metals become more reactive as you travel down Group 1, so we will start at the top of the group with lithium.

 Lithium is the least reactive alkali metal, but still reacts to produce lots of smoke and heat.
 This can be seen from the picture below: